syncfusion-content/maui-docs/MAUI/Segmented-Control/display-mode.md

 {% endtabs %}

 ## Custom Font with Text
-You can display custom font with text in the segmented items of the control.
+Display custom font with text in the segmented items of the control.

 {% tabs %}
 {% highlight XAML %}